EME237 70cm Preamplifier

 This is for advanced constructors that have experience and access to a workshop with metal working tools.
 The basic tool requirements are a drill press, Vice, M1.5, M3, M6, M12, and 1.4 inch drill bits, scriber, metal punch, and a hammer.

 • Place an un-populated EME237 PC board into the enclosure hard against the enclosures internal wall, and mark the four mounting holes using a fine felt tip pen.
-Using a punch and hammer, mark the centre of the mounting holes for drilling.
+Using a centre punch, mark the centre of the mounting holes for drilling.
 Drill out the four holes starting with a 1.5mm drill bit followed by a 3mm bit.
 Counter sink the holes on the bottom of the enclosure to suit M3 x 6mm countersunk screws.

-• Carefully mark and drill two 11.5mm holes in the die cast enclosure as shown in the picture above to suit the BNC connectors, and a 8mm hole to suit the 2.1mm DC connector.
-Some filing of the holes for the BNC connectors will be required so that the BNC connectors fit with a tight interference fit.
-Please note that nuts cannot be fitted to hold the BNC connectors in place due to the short threads on the connectors.
+• Carefully mark and drill two 13mm holes in the die cast enclosure as shown in the picture above to suit the BNC connectors, and a 8mm hole to suit the 2.1mm DC connector.
+Some filing of the holes for the BNC connectors may be required if you have not drilled accurately.

-• Mount the 4x M3x12mm brass spacers onto the PC board module using 4x M3x6 screws and 4x M3x6 Phillips head screws.
+• Mount the 4x M3x12mm brass spacers onto the PC board module using the M3x6 panhead screws.

-• Mount the completed PC board pre-amplifier module into the enclosure and fasten the module to the enclosure with the screws.
-Some filing of the BNC holes may still be required to correctly fit the module.
+• Mount the completed PC board module into the enclosure and fasten the module to the enclosure with the M3x6 countersunk screws from the botton of the enclosure.
+Use some thread lock on the BNC connector nuts doing them up just enough so that they are firm.

 • Solder the red and black hookup wire to the 2.1mm female DC connector and cut to around 4cm length.
 Strip around 8mm from the wire ends and tin solder for connection to the board.